Plastic SCM - GitSync guide

 Plastic SCM takes into account the whole history of the changes you make.
-This means that Plastic doesn't rewrite history.
-It is not that we're against it, it was a design decision, a philosophy.
+This means that Plastic doesn't rewrite history (a design decision).

 The changes history is reflected when working on branches and merging.
-Because Plastic SCM is able to solve and show how the history is, we recommend you to avoid using those Git commands when working with GitSync.
+Because Plastic SCM can solve and show how the history is, we recommend you avoid using those Git commands when working with GitSync.

-Plastic has the Branch Explorer which simply lets you understand what is going on, graphically.
-This way you are not distracted and you don't miss rebasing.
+Plastic has the Branch Explorer, which lets you understand what is going on graphically.
+This way, you are not distracted and you don't miss rebasing.

 When you diff a branch with several merges, it is hard to see what you really changed on the branch and what comes from the merge... this is also solved in Plastic:

-We recommend that you not to use the Git rebase and merge (fast-forward) command to avoid unexpected results when synchronizing your Plastic-Git repositories.
+Important!
+We recommend not using the Git rebase and merge (fast-forward) command to avoid issues when synchronizing your Plastic-Git repositories.

-As we've seen previously, Plastic can push and pull directly to remote Git servers using both native Git and https protocols, which includes well-known sites such as GitHub, BitKeeper, CodePlex and many others.
+As we've seen previously, Plastic can push and pull directly to remote Git servers using both native Git and HTTPS protocols, including well-known sites such as GitHub, BitKeeper, CodePlex, and many more.

 When we started developing the Git-bidirectional synchronization with Plastic SCM, we had the following scenarios in mind:

-- Developers already using Plastic SCM who want to contribute to projects in sites like GitHub, CodePlex, BitKeeper and others.
+- Developers already using Plastic SCM want to contribute to projects on GitHub, CodePlex, BitKeeper, and others.

-- Developers working on teams using Git as primary server who prefer to use Plastic SCM but need to contribute changes back to the main server.
+- Developers working on teams using Git as a primary server prefer to use Plastic SCM but need to contribute changes back to the main server.

-- Teams gradually adopting Plastic SCM who need to contribute to other teams on Git.
+- Teams gradually adopting Plastic SCM need to contribute to other teams on Git.

-We went the hard way for a solution: we didn't come up with some sort of intermediate script to convert changes from one system to the other, or doing fast-import/export, imposing a ton of limitations.
+We went the hard way for a solution: we didn't come up with some sort of intermediate script to convert changes from one system to the other or do fast-import/export, imposing a ton of limitations.
 But we actually implemented was the Git network protocols in Plastic as a layer able to directly pull and push to Git.